turnersale/reading_notes/reading/geron_hands_on_ml.md

     - _sklearn.GridSearchCV()_:
       - Allows you to pass along a model and will automatically tune the hyperparameters using cross-validation and a scoring method
       - You can also pass along a parameter grid that the model can test (such as the number of features, whether to bootstrap, etc.)
-      - _.best\_estimator_ provides the best estimator and the hyperparameters
+      - _.best_estimator_ provides the best estimator and the hyperparameters
       - The function automatically tries to train the best estimator with the full training dataset, as this can often improve model performance
     - If the search space for hyperparameters is very large, it is better to use the _sklearn.RandomizedSearchCV_ as this will iterate as many times as you define, allowing you to define the computation you are willing to give it
   - Present your solution:
     - Document all the phases of the project
     - Prepare presentations and justifications
   - Launch, monitor, and maintain your system:
-    - &quot;Rot&quot; of the data is likely to occur over time, to combat this:
+    - "Rot" of the data is likely to occur over time, to combat this:
       - Set up alerts for model performance degradation
       - Monitor the input data for faulty/poor quality data
       - Update the model regularly